-Among the three mortality instruments, we focus on life-table death counts and model their evolution over time.
-These counts reveal a clear shifting pattern, with deaths progressively moving from younger to older ages.
-Between cohort and period life-table death counts, we choose to work with the latter, as period life tables are not only complete but also reflect the prevailing mortality conditions within a given time frame \citep[see also][]{Oeppen08, BCO+17}.
-A time series of period life-table death counts enables the analysis of temporal changes in key longevity indicators, such as the modal age at death \citep[see, e.g.,][]{CanudasRomo10}, as well as measures of lifespan variability, including the standard deviation, interquartile range, and Gini coefficient \citep[see, e.g.,][]{VZV11, VC13}.
+Since it does not depend on exposure to risk, these synthetic death counts reveal a clear shifting pattern, with deaths progressively moving from younger to older ages.
+Between cohort and period life-table death counts, we choose to work with the latter, as period life tables are not only complete, but also reflect the prevailing mortality conditions within a given time frame \citep[see also][]{Oeppen08, BCO+17}.
+A time series of period life-table death counts enables the analysis of temporal changes in key longevity indicators, such as the modal age at death \citep[see, e.g.,][]{CanudasRomo10}, as well as measures of lifespan variability, including standard deviation, interquartile range, and Gini coefficient \citep[see, e.g.,][]{VZV11, VC13}.

-In demography, \cite{Oeppen08} introduced the use of principal component analysis to model and forecast the age distribution of deaths within a compositional data analysis framework, treating age-specific life-table death counts ($d_x$) as compositional data.
+In demography, \cite{Oeppen08} introduced the use of principal component analysis to model and forecast the age distribution of deaths within a compositional data analysis framework, treating age-specific life-table death counts as compositional data.
 As with all compositional data, these counts are subject to inherent constraints, typically bounded between zero and a fixed upper limit.
 Consequently, the sample space of compositional data is a simplex, defined as

-where $\mathbb{S}$ denotes a simplex, which is a $(D-1)$-dimensional subset of real-valued space $R^{D-1}$, $^{\top}$ denotes vector transpose, and $c$ is a fixed constant, set typically to one (portions) \citep{SDG+15}, $10^6$ parts per million \citep{SDG+15}, or $10^5$ life-table death counts.
+where $\mathbb{S}$ denotes a simplex, which is a $(D-1)$-dimensional subset of real-valued space $R^{D-1}$, $^{\top}$ denotes vector transpose and $c$ is a fixed constant, set typically to one (portions) \citep{SDG+15}, $10^6$ parts per million \citep{SDG+15}, or $10^5$ in the life-table death counts.

 Due to the non-negativity and summability constraints inherent in compositional data, conventional linear techniques may be inappropriate, as they do not account for the unique variance-covariance structure of such data.
-A common strategy is to first transform the data to remove the summability constraint, thereby enabling the application of linear methods.
+A common strategy is first to transform the data to remove the summability constraint, thereby enabling the application of linear methods.
 One widely used approach is the family of log-ratio transformations, particularly the centered log-ratio (CLR) transformation \citep[see, e.g.,][]{Aitchison86}.
 An alternative is the cumulative distribution function (CDF) transformation, which leverages monotonicity to effectively handle the presence of zero values \citep[see][]{SH25}.